 Fig 1.
-Only two branches, the egg-laying mammals, exist today: the spiny anteaters of Australian and New Guinea and the Australian duck-billed platypus.
-They belong to the sub-class
+Only two branches of the order Monotremata, the egg-laying mammals, exist today: the spiny anteaters of Australia and New Guinea and the Australian duck-billed platypus.

 Fig 2.
 The echidna lays a tiny egg (1) that is soft-shelled and resembles a reptile's egg.
 Once the egg is laid, the echidna uses its hind limbs to roll it to a special incubation groove (2).
 The minute hatchling is about 1.25 cm (0.5 in) long.

-The Monotremata are a subclass of mammals, living members of which are restricted to five species – four species of echidna (spiny anteater) (Tachyglossus sp) and the duck-billed platypus (Ornithorhnchus sp), all found only in Australia and New Guinea (Fig 1).
+The Monotremata are a subclass of mammals, living members of which are restricted to five species – four species of echidna (spiny anteater) (Tachyglossus sp) and the duck-billed platypus (Ornithorhinchus sp), all found only in Australia and New Guinea (Fig 1).
 Monotremes differ from all other mammals in not bearing live young because, like reptiles, they lay eggs with soft leathery shells.
 The eggs are temporarily transferred to a pouch beneath the female's abdomen where they hatch and are nourished by rudimentary mammary glands.
+The Monotremata and the marsupials are the two most primitive orders of mammals.
+Whereas monotremes lay eggs, marsupials, such as the kangaroo, have pouches to house and protect their young, which are born in embryonic form.

 Monotremes have highly modified snouts or beaks, and modern adult monotremes have no teeth but the platypus has a horny ridge which is used to demolish the shells of mollusks.
 Like other mammals, however, monotremes have a single bone in their lower jaw, three middle ear bones, high metabolic rates, and hair, and they produce milk to nourish the young.